 Nearly all procedures are ‘Day Case’ meaning that you will be able to go home the same day of your procedure.
 In certain circumstances, for example due to pre-existing medical conditions or social circumstances you may need to stay overnight (In-Patient admission).

 Mr Naqui will see you after your operation to ensure you are comfortable and feel ok.
 Mr Naqui will arrange your post-operative care plan.
-This may include seeing his hand therapist for dressing adjustments and therapy.
+This includes seeing his hand therapist for dressing adjustments and therapy.
 This is usually within 7 days of surgery.
 Mr Naqui will also arrange your follow-up appointment with him before you leave.
-This is usually within 2 weeks of the surgery.
+This is usually within 2 -3 weeks of the surgery or earlier if necessary.

 The aim is for you to be completely free of pain immediately following your operation.
 After sometime the local or regional anaesthetic will wear off.
 You will be advised to take simple pain-killers before you go to sleep that night and for the following 2 days regularly.